Belize: Law of Offshore

 Bureaucracy is minimised for EPZ businesses:

-- no import or export licenses are required for any imports or exports into or out of an EPZ;
+- no import or export licences are required for any imports or exports into or out of an EPZ;

 - no licenses are required for domestic suppliers who sell to EPZ businesses;